jenkinsci/node-sharing-plugin/README.md

 ### Variables

-You may also reference variablesthat can be specified by a properties file.
+You may also reference variables that can be specified by a properties file.
 For example, you can specify:

 ```
 foreman-host-configurator ... --properties=<path to properties file>